hhvm/user-documentation/guides/hack/01-getting-started/01-getting-started.md

 * The [HHVM runtime](../../hhvm/getting-started/getting-started.md)
 * The Hack [typechecker](../typechecker/introduction.md) (included as part of the build of the HHVM runtime)
 * Optionally, a Hack-aware editor.
-We recommend [Nuclide](https://github.com/facebook/nuclide), with its first-class [support for Hack](https://nuclide.io/docs/languages/hack/).
+We recommend [Visual Studio Code] with [vscode-hack], and Vim with [ALE] also offers an excellent experience.

 The HHVM runtime is required for both (1) executing Hack code (2) to run the Hack typechecker, which is the cornerstone benefit of using the Hack language -- to make sure your code is well written, safe and consistent.